rockettheme/docs/Docs/joomla/templates/remnant/particle_video.md

 The **Video Grid** particle enables you quickly and easily add video content to your page.

+>> Note: You will need the [RokBox](http://www.rockettheme.com/joomla/extensions/rokbox) extension installed and active to take advantage of the video popups feature.

 Here are the topics covered in this guide:

 * [Configuration](#configuration)